ZarnackGroup/racoon_clip/docs/all_options.rst

 Using manual barcode setup
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If your experiment does not follow one of these standard setups, you can define the setup manually and experiment_type defaults to other.
 To account for all of them and also allow other experimental setups, racoon_clip uses a barcode consisting of umi1+experimental_barcode+umi2.
 Parts of this barcode that do not exist in a particular data set can be set to length 0.
-These are the parameters to manually set up your barcode+UMI architecture:
+These are the parameters to set up your barcode+UMI architecture manually:

-- **barcodeLength** (int): length of the complete barcode (UMI 1 + experimental barcode + UMI 2)
+- **barcodeLength** (int): length of the experimental barcode

 - **umi1_len** (int): length of UMI 1.
 Note that the sequences of the barcodes will be antisense of the barcodes used in the experiment.
 Therefore, UMI 1 is the 3' UMI of the experimental barcode.
 If the UMI is only 5' of the experimental barcode, set to 0.